domoszlai/juicy-gcode/README.md

 * clipping (probably not easy, maybe once)
 * images (not planned)

+## Testing and bugs

+There is a JavaScript [hanging plotter simulator](https://github.com/domoszlai/hanging-plotter-simulator) mainly developed to test the generated gcode.
+Please file an issue if you run into a problem (or drop me an email to dlacko @ gmail.com).

 ## Implementation

 SVG images are built using the following shapes (all of these are subject of an arbitrary affine transformation):